 Saint Augustine’s University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate and master’s degrees.
-For questions about the accreditation of Saint Augustine’s University, contact the Commission at:
+Questions about the accreditation of Saint Augustine’s University may be directed in writing to the:

 Southern Association of Colleges and Schools (SACSCOC)